How To Photograph Reflections During The Afterglow

 We want the light from the sun to find it’s way, from below the horizon, up into the sky and then be reflected back down from the clouds above.
 Low lying clouds will work, in much the same way that a reflector does.
 Those clouds will be illuminated with the warm afterglow and will reflect/bounce a good deal of that light back down onto the landscape below.

 Ideally you’ll be photographing a landscape containing reflective surfaces (e.g., sand, snow or water), as is evidenced in the photograph above.
-The sun had probably set a good twenty minutes before I made this photo.
-It's a nature study that explores light, color and composition (i.e., line).
+The sun had probably set a good twenty minutes before I made any of the photos in this post.

 Are you looking to improve your own photography?
 If you'd like to be inspired by beautiful photography and pick up all manner of tips and techniques than I have something rather special for you.